MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/online/execute.md

     };
 };

-// Create a variable to point to a contact record and with specific data in the needed fields var contactRecord = {
+// Create a variable to point to a contact row and with specific data in the needed fields var contactRecord = {
     "@odata.type": "Microsoft.Dynamics.CRM.contact",
     "firstname": "Test",